m-9c/sops/docs/pacific/Papua-New-Guinea/Port Moresby (AYPY)/TCU.md

 ### Enroute
 #### Departures

-Voiceless coordination is in place from AYPY TCU to AYPM for aircraft assigned the lower of `A150` or the `RFL` and tracking via a procedural SID terminus.
+Voiceless coordination is in place from AYPYA to AYPM for aircraft assigned the lower of `A150` or the `RFL` and tracking via a procedural SID terminus.

 Any aircraft not meeting the above requirements must be prior coordinated to AYPM.

 #### Arrivals
-Voiceless coordination is in place from AYPM to AYPY TCU given the arrival has been assigned the standard assignable level of `A140` and assigned a STAR.
+Voiceless coordination is in place from AYPM to AYPYA given the arrival has been assigned the standard assignable level of `A140` and assigned a STAR.

 All other aircraft must be prior coordinated.